CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Compatibility is manufacturer-confirmed on XPEL's own film only — not verified on LLumar, SunTek, or Avery Dennison.
-Strong hydrophobics from 639 reviews.
-The near-zero flash window ("wipe immediately before it dries") requires high-tempo, section-by-section work — less forgiving than coatings with a multi-minute flash.
+TL;DR Compatibility is manufacturer-confirmed on XPEL's own film only, not verified on LLumar, SunTek, or Avery Dennison.
+Strong hydrophobics well-reviewed by owners.
+The near-zero flash window ("wipe immediately before it dries") requires high-tempo, section-by-section work.

-Best for XPEL film owners who want a spray-on hydrophobic topcoat in the XPEL ecosystem, especially beginners who can work in small, fast sections.
-Skip it if your car has LLumar, SunTek, or Avery Dennison film — no community installers have documented results on those brands.
-Owners who need a stated durability figure or a longer flash window should look at PPF coating lines with explicit film-certification documentation.
+Best for XPEL film owners who want a spray-on hydrophobic topcoat within the XPEL ecosystem and are comfortable working in small, fast sections.
+Skip it if your car has LLumar, SunTek, or Avery Dennison film; no community installers have documented results on those brands.
+Owners who need a stated durability figure or a forgiving flash window should look at PPF coating lines with explicit multi-brand certification.

-The SDS classifies this mixture as Not Classified — no signal word, no GHS pictograms, no mixture-level H-codes.
-H315 and H319 appear at the ingredient level in SDS §3 but are not propagated to the mixture per SDS §11.
+The SDS classifies this mixture as Not Classified; no signal word, no GHS pictograms, no mixture-level H-codes.
+H315 and H319 appear at the ingredient level only and are not propagated to the mixture per SDS §11.
 SDS §8 specifies eye and skin protection as precautionary measures; all PPE tiers are situational.
 No PFAS (SDS §12.5).
 Water-based, estimated VOC below 50 g/L, CARB compliant.
 SDS §12 states not harmful to aquatic organisms.

 The manufacturer explicitly states it is 'specifically formulated to work with XPEL's range of additional car paint protection films and coatings, such as XPEL Fusion Plus.'
 This confirms compatibility with XPEL's own film lineup.
 No independent installer or community data confirming compatibility on LLumar, SunTek, or Avery Dennison has been found as of 2026-05-19.
 For non-XPEL film brands, apply to a small test panel first and confirm with your installer.